 RESIDENT ASSISTANT.
 A person who lives in an Independent Group Residence and provides on a daily basis some or all of the necessary services to elderly, handicapped, and disabled individuals receiving Housing Choice Voucher Program housing assistance and who is essential to these individuals' care or well-being.
-A Resident Assistant shall not be related by blood, marriage or operation of law to individuals receiving Housing Choice Voucher Program to individuals receiving Housing Choice voucher program assistance nor contribute to a portion of his/her income or resources towards the expenses of these individuals.
+A Resident Assistant shall not be related by blood, marriage or operation of law to individuals receiving Housing Choice Voucher Program assistance nor contribute to a portion of his/her income or resources towards the expenses of these individuals.